Excess of everything is bad.

 For Android, head to setting–> Digital Wellbeing

-Screentime UI on iOS Screentime UI on Android 10
+Screentime UI on Android 10

 2. Setting up limits